Urban spelunking: Scandinavian Evangelical Lutheran Church

 Let's go back to the beginning.
 The Scandinavian Evangelical Lutheran Church was founded on Nov.
 22, 1852 by 10 families in the carpentry shop of Walker's Point cabinet maker Samuel Gabrielson, who lived on Pittsburgh Avenue, between 1st and 2nd Streets.

-The following year, the congregation bought a lot on the corner of 2nd and Scott Streets for $150 and set about building a frame church, reportedly doing much of the work themselves, on the lot.
+The following year, the congregation bought a lot on the corner of 2nd and Scott Streets for $150 and set about building a frame church, reportedly doing much of the work themselves, on the land.

 The church was dedicated on Jan.
 14, 1855 and 11 days later, the Wisconsin Legislature authorized the trustees of the church to "bond and mortgage the lot and church" for $1,000, which "shall be applied by said trustees in paying off the indebtedness of said society for the creation of said church and for the completion of the same."

 Soon, this new Lutheran church was the first in Wisconsin to offer services in English.
-By 1904 all services were in English, though by then were held in the neo-gothic revival cream city brick church designed by Andrew Elleson that replaced the frame church on the corner lot in 1882.
+By 1904 all services were in English, though by then were held in the neo-Gothic revival cream city brick church designed by Andrew Elleson that replaced the frame church on the corner lot in 1882.

 Elleson designed the nearby – and much more imposing – St. Peter's Evangelical Lutheran Church at 8th and Scott three years later.